ESP32DE/Boot-Linux-ESP32S3-Playground/SoC/ESP32-S3-PICO-1.md

-# ESP32-S3-<template%p1N8R8>
+# ESP32-S3-PICO-1
-( in meanwhile you see here a customized block diagram for several reasons ** )

-ESP32-S3-<template%p1N8R8> is a low-power MCU-based SoC that supports 2.4 GHz Wi-Fi and Bluetooth® Low Energy (Bluetooth LE).
+ESP32-S3-PICO-1 is a low-power MCU-based SoC that supports 2.4 GHz Wi-Fi and Bluetooth® Low Energy (Bluetooth LE).
-ESP32-S3-<template%p1N8R8> has a complete Wi-Fi subsystem and a Bluetooth LE subsystem, State-of-the-art power and RF performance.
+ESP32-S3-PICO-1 has a complete Wi-Fi subsystem and a Bluetooth LE subsystem, State-of-the-art power and RF performance.
 S3 provides a rich set of peripheral interfaces, and supports ultra-low-powerapplications.
 Different security features allow the device to meet stringent security requirements.